sdhealthconnect/leap/_posts/2020-05-13-provisions.md

 - The nested provisions state exceptions to the containing provisions.
 In other words, a match with a nested provision at one level, flips the higher-level decision (from `permit` or `deny` or vice versa).
 - Provisions at the same level are interpreted disjunctively (i.e., as OR), so matching _any_ nested provision constitutes an exception.

 Figure 2 shows a (hypothetical) example for this model.
-These provisions articulate that during the time period from 01/01/2020 to 31/12/2022, all access except is permitted except:
+These provisions articulate that during the time period from 01/01/2020 to 31/12/2022, all access is permitted except:

 - Any access for the purpose of *marketing*.
 - Any access by *app1* to any restricted content.